Under the Protection of Ka'Bah (film)

 Under the Protection of Ka'Bah (Di Bawah Lindungan Ka'bah) is a 2011 Indonesian teen drama film directed by Hanny Saputra based on the 1938 novel of the same name by writer Hamka.
 The film was selected as the Indonesian entry for the Best Foreign Language Film at the 84th Academy Awards.

 Plot

 Hamid (Herjunot Ali) and Zainab (Laudya Cynthia Bella) are teenagers from different social classes; Hamid comes from the lower classes, while Zainab is the daughter of local nobility.
 Hamid's mother works for Zainab's family, and Hamid has his schooling paid for by Zainab's family.
 Eventually they fall in love; however, Hamid's mother warns him that they will never be successful.

-After Hamid is accused of touching Zainab inappropriately, Hamid is run out of Padang, eventually reaching Mecca and praying at the Kaaba.
+After Hamid is accused of touching Zainab inappropriately, Hamid runs out from Padang, eventually reaching Mecca and praying at the Kaaba.
 Zainab is betrothed to the son of another nobleman.
 However, they continue to love each other.
 After their deaths, they are reunited in heaven.